IEP vs 504 Plan: What’s the Difference?

 By law, the following individuals must be involved in the creation process of an IEP:

-• The student’s parent or legal guardian;
+- The student’s parent or legal guardian, teachers, and special education teacher

-• A school psychologist or other professional qualified to discuss testing indicators and provide expert recommendations on test evaluations;
+- A school psychologist or other professional qualified to discuss testing indicators and provide expert recommendations on test evaluations

-• A translator, if need be.
+- A translator, if required

 Likewise, the following individuals must be involved in developing a 504 plan:

-• The student’s parent or legal guardian;
+- The student’s parent or legal guardian, and teachers

-• The school administrator;
+- The school administrator

-• The school nurse, counselor, or other relevant school personnel.
+- The school nurse, counselor, or other relevant school personnel

 Can IEPs or 504 Plans Be Modified?